Assembly & Care of Inflatable Boats & RIBs

 We suggest stenciling on your boat registration numbers as they last longer than the stick on variety.
 We offer this paint kit made for inflatable boats

 To extend the life of your boat, keep it covered from the beating sun when not in use.
-We sell two models of boat covers (as well as console and seat covers for the larger boats.)
-Tap here to see the deluxe and standard boat covers made for our boats.
+We sell boat covers (as well as console and seat covers for the larger boats.)
+Tap here to see the deluxe boat covers made for our boats.

 Even in a New England winter, boats should be covered if stored outside.
 If you are storing your boat in a beautiful New England barn, or any spot where you may be prone to a few mice visitors, we suggest you wash off all saltwater (mice love the salt) and leave your boat partially inflated (for some reason, mice love rolled up boats - more crevices maybe?)